Parks & Community Services

 During the COVID-19 Shelter-in-Place Order:

-Out of an abundance of caution, and in accordance with guidance from County and State officials to prevent the spread of COVID-19, the Dublin Parks & Community Services Department is implementing the following, effective March 17 through April 7, 2020:
+Out of an abundance of caution, and in accordance with guidance from County and State officials to prevent the spread of COVID-19, the Dublin Parks & Community Services Department is implementing the following:

-All programming including events, classes, activities, and facility rentals, including athletic field reservations, will be cancelled.
-Staff is diligently processing refunds for activities, classes, and facility reservations occurring through April 7, 2020.
+All programming including events, classes, activities, and facility rentals, have been cancelled.
+Staff is diligently processing refunds for activities, classes, and facility reservations occurring through May 31, 2020.
 New reservations of facilities at all locations remain suspended.
-The department’s after- school recreation program and pre-school programs will be cancelled through April 10, 2020.
+The department’s after-school recreation program and preschool programs have been cancelled for the remainder of the school year.

 A Senior curbside lunch service provided by Open Heart Kitchen will continue to be available at the Dublin Senior Center on weekdays, 11:30 a.m. to 12:15 p.m.
 Seniors must make reservations for lunch through Open Heart Kitchen at 925-580-1616.
 To enforce social distancing during lunch distribution, seniors must remain in their vehicles.

-- In an effort to give residents additional access to fresh produce, however, the Dublin Farmers’ Market will continue beginning Thursday, April 2, in accordance with strict guidelines.
+- In an effort to give residents additional access to fresh produce, however, the Dublin Farmers’ Market will continue in accordance with strict guidelines.
 This includes discontinuing samples, encouraging pre-bagging to expedite purchasing, and spacing booths in accordance with social distancing procedures.
-The Dublin Farmers’ Market will take place on Thursdays, April 2 – September 24, 4:00 to 8:00 p.m., at Emerald Glen Park.
+The Dublin Farmers’ Market will take place on Thursdays, April 2 – September 24, 4:00 - 8:00 p.m., at Emerald Glen Park.

 We hope these extraordinary efforts will help with the City and global effort to stop the spread of COVID-19.
 We know that you rely on our programs as consistent and crucial resources.
 We appreciate your support and understanding as we adapt to this fluid situation.